Early Gothic architecture: The mendicant orders

+The military orders

+The military orders—born from the fusion of the monastic ideal with the military vocation in the context of the Crusades and the Reconquista—constitute a third architectural current within Gothic, distinct from both the urban cathedral model and the Cistercian and mendicant traditions.
+The Knights Templar and the Knights Hospitaller, founded in the aftermath of the First Crusade, developed distinctive architectural typologies, notably centrally planned or polygonal churches inspired by eastern models and associated with the memory of the Church of the Holy Sepulchre.
+In the Iberian context, this tradition continued through the military orders established during the Reconquista—the Order of Aviz, the Order of Santiago and, above all, the Order of Christ, which inherited the Templars' possessions in Portugal.
+The Convent of Christ at Tomar, with its centrally planned charola, is the foremost example of this architectural tradition in Portuguese territory.

 Classification of periods

 In the classification of architecture periods, Early Gothic raises certain issues.

 Early Gothic is defined as a style that used some principle elements of Gothic, but not all.
 Especially, it had no fine tracery.
 It marks the first phase of a division of Gothic style into three periods.
 If it is used for all countries, it has to be regarded that there may be special terms for the styles of single countries, such as Early English in England.

 In France, where Gothic style began, another phasing has been established: